netec-2020/netec/README.md

 dpdk_testbed/p4/: p4 program with simple EBSN mechanism.

-# TODO
-We are currently working on a simulator version (P4 Bmv2).

-Simulator version can be run directly on Linux to show feasibility.
+A simulator version can be run directly on Linux to show feasibility. https://github.com/constipur/NetEC-bmv2-release